 Businesses can establish codes of conduct that make employees aware of what is expected of them, and managers can encourage disgruntled employees to express their dissatisfaction before a problem escalates.
 Holding formal and informal team meetings at regular intervals is a good way to uncover employee discontent before a tragedy occurs.
 Inviting employees to share their feelings may defuse their hostilities and the potential for an impulsive violent act.

 Purchase Liability Insurance

 Business owners are aware of the potential for injury regardless of their best efforts at training.
 Though having the right insurance cannot actually prevent violence in the workplace, it’s important to protect your business in case a violent event occurs.
-Purchasing Chula Vista liability and property insurance is your first step in protecting your company, and you may also need business interruption insurance to compensate for a major disruption in your operations.
+Purchasing Chula Vista liability and property insurance is your first step in protecting your agency, and you may also need business interruption insurance to compensate for a major disruption in your operations.

 Workplace violence isn’t the only liability you need to protect your business against.
-To learn about additional reasons why your company needs commercial insurance, reach out to American Tri-Star.
+To learn about additional reasons why your agency needs commercial insurance, reach out to American Tri-Star.
 Commercial insurance isn’t all we provide.
 We also offer health, homeowners, motorcycle, and cheap car insurance in Chula Vista.
 Give us a call today at 619-827-0522 and one of our friendly agents would be happy to assist you.